treasure-data/treasure-boxes/scenarios/cdp_campaign_management/README.md

         - 489726
 ```

-Specify the parent segment ID (ps_id).
+Specify the Parent Segment ID (ps_id).
 Multiple parent segments can be specified, so this is specified as an array.
 Effectiveness measurement is performed for each parent segment.

 #### activations_tables